 A database management system (DBMS), such as SQL Server, relies on the timeliness of file input and output (I/O) operations.
-Any one of the following items may create stuck or stalled I/O problems.
-These problems can quickly have an adverse affect on SQL Server responsiveness and performance:
+Any one of the following items may cause stuck or stalled I/O operations and adversely affect SQL Server responsiveness and performance:

 Informational message explanation

 The number of I/O requests that did not complete the read or the write operation in less than 15 seconds.

 The complete file name, the database name, and the database identification (DBID) number.